jaskinkabir/obvault/data-comm/IPv6.md

 			- Zero flow label: indicates no flow label is in use
 	- **Payload Length**
 		- **16 bits**
-		- Size of payload, including al extension headers plus data
+		- Size of payload, including all extension headers plus data
+		- Measured in bytes
 	- **Next Header**
 		- **8 Bits**
 		- Identifies type of the next header